Alcohol Use Disorder Treatment

 It can be difficult to watch the people you love struggle with alcohol use disorder.
 It is not uncommon for people suffering from AUD to feel like they are stuck in a cycle they can’t escape from.
 Many people with AUD try to quit drinking but cannot get through the withdrawal symptoms or the stress of quitting on their own.

 Most successful recoveries from AUD begin with some kind of treatment.
 Receiving alcoholism treatment helps people see that they are greater than their struggles.
-It also gives them the support and life skills they need to stay sober after they’ve finished with their recovery program.
+It also gives them the support and life skills they need to stay sober after they’ve finished their recovery program.

 What Are the Signs of Alcohol Use Disorder?